tedneward/AngularLabs/README.md

 * Angular-CLI: This is a command-line tool for Angular projects, and we will be using it extensively.
 Install it by running `npm install -g @angular-cli`.
 (The "@" is not a typo.)
 Verify it is installed by running `ng version`.

+Lastly, once all the dependencies are installed, make sure to do a `git clone` of this project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

 ## Development server